neuronetio/eventorjs/README.md

 All errors that lives inside listener will be handled by `error` event.

-** IMPORTANT ** errorObject inside `error` event will have an object with two keys :`error` and `event` so you can clean up something when error occurs inside some listener.
+**IMPORTANT** errorObject inside `error` event will have an object with two keys :`error` and `event` so you can have more information about error and/or clean up something when error occurs inside some listener with `event.eventId`.

 ```javascript
 eventor.on("error",(errorObject)=>{// test error will be emitted here